MohamedWael/RealtimeCurrencyRates/README.md

 # Realtime Currency Rates
-An android App that watches the changes in currency rates compared to egyptian pound through a RESTful API that is made by https://www.alash3al.xyz/
+An android App that watches the changes in currency rates compared to egyptian pound through a [RESTful API](https://api.curates.club/) that is made by @alash3al https://www.alash3al.xyz/

-you can get the APK [here] (https://github.com/MohamedWael/RealtimeCurrencyRates/blob/master/app-debug.apk)
+You can get the APK [here] (https://github.com/MohamedWael/RealtimeCurrencyRates/blob/master/app-debug.apk)

 Application screens